 Let the beauty of Bruges take your breath away with its awe-inducing windmills dotted around the edge of the old city.
-Out of the 23 mills that existed in the 16th century, just 4 remain along the ramparts: Koeleweimill, Nieuwe Papegaai, Bonne Chiere and Sint-Janshuismill, the oldest mill from 1770, which is particularly impressive because it still stands in its original spot and boasts a museum.
+Out of the 23 mills that existed in the 16th century, just 4 remain along the ramparts: Koeleweimill, Nieuwe Papegaai, Bonne Chiere.
+And also Sint-Janshuismill, the oldest mill from 1770, which is particularly impressive because it still stands in its original spot and boasts a museum.
 Going for a windmill walk is a great way to get to know the area surrounding the city center and its history.

 Experience the old town

 No medieval city is incomplete without its Old Town.
 With is cobbled lanes, charming canals and Gothic architecture, the historic center of Bruges is an unmissable part of UNESCO’s World Heritage List.
 As the birthplace of 15th century Flemish Primitive painting, Bruges’ Old Town continues to exude an artistic vibe.
-Some of the period’s most exceptional masterpieces can be seen in one of the 26 museums dotted around the city.
+Some of the period’s most exceptional masterpieces you can find in one of the 26 museums around the city.
 If the weather allows it, simply find a bench on the main square and indulge in a tasty portion of Belgian fries.
 And to digest, climb the 366 steps to the top of the medieval Belfry Tower and you’ll be rewarded with striking views.

 From myriad museums and galleries to churches and cathedrals, a weekend won’t suffice for you to witness every gem that Bruges boasts.
 That’s why we suggest visiting the following three landmarks to get a sense of the city’s cultural treasures.
 If you visit just one church, make it the Basilica of the Holy Blood, which impresses with its flamboyant façade, Romanesque character and Neo-Gothic top church.
-Art enthusiasts can’t miss Groeninge Museum, which displays a world-famous collection of Flemish Primitive paintings and some remarkable temporary exhibitions.
+Art enthusiasts can’t miss Groeninge Museum.
+It displays a world-famous collection of Flemish Primitive paintings and some remarkable temporary exhibitions.
 Last, but not least, pay a visit to Michelangelo’s Madonna of Bruges sculpture, housed in the Church of Our Lady.